leslem/web_home/content/post/level-up-coding-1-intro.md

 tags: ['best-practices', 'r', 'python']
 ---

 When I started my PhD program ten years ago, I was learning programming nearly from scratch.
-I had decent Unix skills, but the only coding I'd done was on a TI-83.
+I had decent Unix skills, but I hadn't really written any code.
 I quickly learned R and Python and was very excited to use these new tools in my research on human population genetics.

 But once I'd learned the basics, I spent a couple of years at a plateau.
 I was writing single-use data analysis scripts and it was working for me, but I spent a lot of time tracking down bugs.
 I once presented results to my department that I later found were wrong due to an error in my code.
 And every time I copy/pasted code from one script to another I couldn't help but think that there must be a better way.